 Overview

 Surrounding two peaks, called "Twin Peaks," this neighborhood is a popular spot for an urban hike with 360º views of the city.
 Located in the geographical heart of the city and above its surrounding neighborhoods, getting to Twin Peaks requires a bus, car, or strong calves.
 The western side is foggier than the east side, with the peaks blocking the fog, and the top is quite windy.
 Built in the 1950s and 1960s, the homes on the neighborhood's winding roads have a retro feel to them.
-The residents tend to be older, less diverse, and since few businesses operate in Twin Peaks, the neighborhood makes for a sleepy lifestyle.
+Many of the residents have lived there for decades, and since few businesses operate in Twin Peaks, the neighborhood makes for a sleepy lifestyle.

 Notable attraction